hacdias/hacdias.com/content/uses/index.md

 ### 📷 Photography {#photography}

-On the photography department, I currently own a Fuji X-T4.
+In the photography department, I currently own a Fuji X-T4.
 The pictures that come out of it are fantastic.
 However, it is a bit of a mess to edit Fuji RAWs due to the way they're encoded.
 I'm using [Capture One](https://www.captureone.com/en) for that.
 Maybe I'll write about it one day.

 <div class='box tb'>